 Avoid touching your eyes, nose and mouth whenever possible.

 The PHAC suggests looking at travel advisories on travel.gc.ca.
-They also recommend that travellers avoid all non-essential travel outside of Canada.
+They also recommend that travellers avoid all non-essential travel outside of Canada until further notice.

 Canadians are urged to limit close contact with others, in an effort to slow the spread of COVID-19.
-This means practicing social distancing by:
+This means practicing physical or social distancing by:

 - avoiding non-essential gatherings,